dukeboard/dukeboard.github.io/_site/doc/DOC.md

 1. First, write your adaptation script.
 Describe the modifications you want to operate on the model.
 1. Then ask for the execution of this script on a model.

-<span class="warning-bloc"><span class="fa fa-exclamation-triangle fa-lg orange"></span>  KevScript is ordered !
+<span class="warning-bloc"><span class="fa fa-exclamation-triangle fa-lg orange"></span>  KevScript is sequential!
 It means that, for instance, you have to create an instance BEFORE using it in a bind command.</span>

 ### Dynamic adaptation of a Kevoree Runtime